strategydata/houseuk-astro/docs/architecture.md

 1. Airflow schedules extractor jobs.
 2. Extractors pull remote datasets and write them to S3 under `raw/` prefixes.
-3. S3-triggered Lambda handlers route compressed files and archive originals.
+3. S3-triggered routing Lambda archives compressed files and dispatches processing based on size.
-4. Large files are routed to ECS Fargate; smaller files are handled by Lambda unzip functions.
+4. Small compressed files are sent to the unzip Lambda; large files are sent to ECS Fargate.

+Note: the unzip Lambda currently handles `.zip` archives. `.gz` handling is routed by the router and should be configured to use ECS or an alternate handler.

 ## Storage conventions